Apply for building regulations approval

 Choose a type of application.
 There are 4 types of application:

-- You can expect a decision within 5 weeks, or 2 months with your consent.
+• You can expect a decision within 5 weeks, or a suitable time agreed with both parties.

 You can apply for regularisation - retrospective approval for work already carried out without consent - from a local authority BCB only.